Ju Jingyi

 As a member of SNH48, during the annual General Elections, she was elected as No.4 (2014), No.2 (2015), No.1 (2016), and No.1 (2017) among over 100 members.
-As an actress, she is known for her role in the historical romance drama Legend of Yunxi (2018) and the fantasy romance drama The Legend of White Snake (2019).
+As an actress, she is known for her roles in television dramas Legend of Yunxi (2018), The Legend of White Snake (2019), Beauty of Resilience (2023), Sword and Fairy 4 (2024), and In Blossom (2024).

 Early life

 Ju Jingyi was born in Suining, Sichuan.
 She studied at The Attached Middle School of Sichuan Conservatory of Music, majoring in violin, but dropped out to audition for SNH48.

 Career

 2014–2017: SNH48 and acting debut

-On 18 August 2013, Ju Jingyi took part in the audition for second-generation members of SNH48, and was one of the 34 girls who qualified, becoming one of the 31 official second-generation members on 5 September.
+On 18 August 2013, Ju Jingyi took part in the audition for second-generation members of SNH48 and was one of the 34 girls who qualified, becoming one of the 31 official second-generation members on 5 September.
 She made her first public appearance on 21 September, and had started performing weekly at the SNH48 Dream Stage.
 In November, she became a member of Team NII of SNH48.
 She participated in SNH48's first major concert, "SNH48 Guangzhou Concert", held in the Guangzhou International Sports Arena on 16 November.

 In May 2014, Ju starred in her first music video, "Football Party".
 She subsequently ranked fourth during SNH48's first "General Election", during which they released their first album, Mae Shika Mukanee.

 Ju was ranked second in SNH48's second "General Election", held on 25 July 2015.
 She became a member of sub-unit Seine River along with Zhao Jiamin and Li Yitong.
 Their first single "Sweet & Bitter" (苦与甜) was released on 31 October 2015.

 In 2016, Ju made her acting debut in the fantasy drama Novoland: The Castle in the Sky, which started airing in July.
 She also released a soundtrack for the drama, titled "Xue Fei Shuang".
 On 30 July, during SNH48's third General Election, Ju was ranked first place with over 230,000 votes, the highest ever number of votes received by an SNH48 member.
 On 17 October, Ju released her first solo single "Everyday".
 On 10 December, she won the New Television Actress of the Year Award at the Tencent Video Star Awards for her performance in Novoland: The Castle in the Sky.